Karl Tunberg: Life and career

 Born in Spokane, Washington, Tunberg's earliest writings included short stories, and a novel entitled While the Crowd Cheers, which was published in 1935 by the Macaulay Company.
-Very soon, Karl Tunberg's story-telling talents were noticed by movie studios, and he was employed to write screenplays.
-Starting in 1937 Karl was on contract as a screenwriter for Twentieth Century Fox Film Corporation under Darryl Zanuck.
+Karl Tunberg's story-telling talents soon attracted movie studios, and he was employed to write screenplays.
+In 1937, Karl signed a contract as a screenwriter for Twentieth Century Fox Film Corporation under Darryl Zanuck.
 In the early 1940s Karl Tunberg moved his seat of operations to Paramount Pictures.
 In the first phase of his career Tunberg typically collaborated with other writers, especially with Darrell Ware, a deft composer of musical comedies.
 Eventually (in the later 1940s, the 1950s, and the 1960s) Tunberg worked more frequently on his own.
 His first feature film was You Can't Have Everything (1937), after which he provided scripts for several comedies and musicals featuring such stars as Betty Grable, Sonja Henie, Deanna Durbin, Dorothy Lamour and Shirley Temple.
 Among his credits are My Gal Sal (1942), Standing Room Only (1944), Kitty (1945) both with Paulette Goddard, Because You're Mine (1952), Valley of the Kings (1954), Beau Brummell (1954), The Seventh Sin (1957), Count Your Blessings (1958), Libel (1959).